 A torn ACL used to be a devastating injury to an athlete.
 Today, with surgery and proper rehab, most athletes can return to their sport.
 Anterior cruciate reconstruction involves surgical arthroscopy, a minimally invasive procedure that uses small incisions to minimize trauma to the knee.
 A new ligament is used to replace the torn one.
 It is an extremely technical procedure that should be performed by an experienced sports orthopedist who performs the surgery often and is familiar with the injury.
 Proper physical therapy often requires close to a year to regain motion and strength in the knee.

-The doctors at Virtua referred Aliyah to Lawrence Wells, MD, an attending orthopedic surgeon with The Children’s Hospital of Philadelphia (CHOP).
+The doctors at Virtua referred Aliyah to Lawrence Wells, MD, an attending orthopedic surgeon with Children’s Hospital of Philadelphia (CHOP).
 Dr. Wells has special expertise in surgical repair of sports-related ACL injuries.
 He confirmed the diagnosis and recommended surgery, with an eye to getting Aliyah back to gymnastics and her active lifestyle as soon as possible.

 Dr. Wells reconstructed Aliyah’s ACL close to her family’s home at the CHOP Specialty Care Center and Ambulatory Surgery Center in Voorhees.
 Shortly after surgery, Aliyah began physical therapy at CHOP’s Sports Medicine and Performance Center located within Virtua Voorhees.
-The Performance Center is a premier healthcare resource for young athletes.
+The Sports Medicine and Performance Center is a premier healthcare resource for young athletes.
 Aliyah had twice weekly sessions with sports physical therapist Ken Knecht, PT, MS, SCS, CSCS, who has experience working with collegiate and professional athletes.
 Her rehabilitation began with heel bends, toe raises, hamstring stretches, muscle tightening exercises and balancing on a board.